-After focusing on a set of edge users, people with visual impairments, we found that fostering community was essential to both promoting independent living and mass use of public transportation.
+After focusing research on people with visual impairments, we found that fostering community was essential to both promoting independent living and mass use of public transportation.

 Commuting across Chicago has expanded by way of connected services in recent years.
 On a weekday, the Chicago public transportation system services over 1 million rides across their buses and trains by which commuters check travel times and pay for fares through apps.
 The systmem is further enhanced through bike-sharing programs and ridesharing platforms.
 However, these services are disjointed preventing the commuter from taking full advantage of options available to them.